 - This mid-cut boot for backpacking features the brand-owned DuraPU midsole for cushioning.
 It still carries the Supination Pronation Support (SPS) system to keep a comfortable stride.
 Improved comfort and support come from the Balance Comfort Footbed and Hard Shank, respectively.

-- The Lowa Trekker previously employs the Vibram Tactis DST.
+- The Lowa Trekker previously employs the Vibram Tactics DST.
 The revamped boot now carries the Vibram Natural outsole for a grippy ride.
 This gear has a cemented sole construction which allows resoling (sole replacement) for a cost.

-The Lowa Trekker is a men’s-only, mid-cut backpacking boot.
+- The Lowa Trekker is a men’s-only, mid-cut backpacking boot.
 It comes in whole and half sizes.
 It is offered in narrow (B), standard (D) and wide (2E) widths.
 This product generally runs true to size.

-The boot has a 2-zone lacing system.
+- The boot has a 2-zone lacing system.
 It helps create individualized tensions at the forefoot and the shaft for a snug fit.

 The Trekker from Lowa wears the Vibram Natural outsole.
 Its aggressive lug pattern allows the boot to bite on most types of terrain.
 The boot has a self-cleaning design that helps maintain surface grip.

 This backpacking boot comes with the DuraPU midsole.
-It grants shock absorption, rebound and long-lasting cushioning on the trails.
+It grants shock absorption, rebound, and long-lasting cushioning on the trails.
 The Supination Pronation Support (SPS) system, on the other hand, promotes walking comfort by allowing the foot to move naturally.

-The perforations visible at the collar and near the ankle area allows moisture to escape for a cool and fresh in-shoe feel.
+The perforations visible at the collar and near the ankle area allow moisture to escape for a cool and fresh in-shoe feel.
 Additionally, the rubber rand which wraps the base of the boot amplifies its durability and protection against rock-strewn trails.

 This mid-cut backpacking boot sports an anatomically shaped C4 tongue.
-It has an asymmetrical padding which optimizes foot comfort.
+It has asymmetrical padding which optimizes foot comfort.
 Also, it allows the foot to flex naturally through the notches placed on its interior and exterior areas.